afifshowfeer/font-awesome-ui-clone/README.md

 - Replicated the Font Awesome website design using only **HTML** and **CSS**.
 - **Working links** for navigation.
-- Clean and responsive design.
+- Clean and non-responsive design.

 ---